 Online Banking Security

 In Online Banking, security is a primary concern just as it is with traditional banking methods.
-At Alabama One Credit Union, our goal is to make sure that your information is transmitted safely and securely.
+At Alabama ONE, our goal is to make sure that your information is transmitted safely and securely.
 Therefore, we use the latest Internet security standards such as Secure Sockets Layer (SSL) that use a 128 bit encryption algorithm.

 SSL provides the means for web browsers, such as Internet Explorer or Firefox, to establish a private connection with a web server.
 This private connection is established when your security-capable browser connects to a secure web page on the Internet.